eli-scorpio/Vancouver-Bus-Transport-System/README.md

 ### Main Program
  DO NOT COMPILE/RUN ON ECLIPSE CONSOLE
- Eclipse compiles \r (carriage return) as \n (new line) resulting in an unwanted feature
+ Eclipse compiles \r (carriage return) as \n (new line) resulting in an error

- Recommended IDE: Intelli J
+ Recommended IDE: IntelliJ

- For demonstors or markers ,you need to put the input files in the same folder as MainProgram.java.
+ For demonstrators: You need to put the input files in the same folder as MainProgram.java.
+In case you are still having problems with the input files you should open your run configuration and check that the working directory is specified correctly.

  ### Roles